 Did you know that Americans eat approximately 14 pounds of cereal each year?
 That’s because cereal is perfect for breakfast, second breakfast, lunch, elevenses, and dinner!
-Sure, a lot of cereal options are not safe for people who must eat a gluten-free diet, but there are still gluten-free cereal brands available that offer delicious products to fill your belly.
+Sure, a lot of cereal options are not safe for people on a gluten-free diet, but there are still gluten-free cereal brands available that offer delicious products to fill your belly.

-Want donuts for breakfast instead?
+Want donuts for breakfast instead of cereal?
 Check out our list of popular gluten-free donut brands.

 Top Gluten-Free Cereal Brands